HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-5 SWR.md

 2. **Equipment Damage**: More seriously, reflected power can overheat and damage your transmitter's output amplifier components.
 This is why *most solid-state transmitters automatically reduce output power as SWR increases beyond a certain level*.

-Modern radios have protection circuits that detect high SWR and reduce power or shut down if necessary, but it's best not to rely on them—especially with cheaper transmitters.
+Modern radios have protection circuits that detect high SWR and reduce power or shut down if necessary, but it's best not to rely on them — especially with cheaper transmitters.
 Keeping your SWR low ensures your radio stays efficient and safe for years to come.

 #### Common Causes of High SWR